zephyrproject-rtos/zephyr/doc/services/zbus/index.rst

 * The channel mutex is acquired;
 * The channel receives the new message via direct copy (by a raw :c:func:`memcpy`);
-* The event dispatcher logic executes the listeners in the same sequence they appear on the channel observers' list.
+* The event dispatcher logic executes the listeners and pushes the channel's reference to the subscribers' notification message queue in the same sequence they appear on the channel observers' list.
 The listeners can perform non-copy quick access to the constant message reference directly (via the :c:func:`zbus_chan_const_msg` function) since the channel is still locked;
-* The event dispatcher logic pushes the channel's reference to the subscribers' notification message queue.
-The pushing sequence is the same as the subscribers appear in the channel observers' list;
 * At last, the publishing function unlocks the channel.